JuliusDeBoer/tank-server/README.md

    - [X] Gifting points
    - [ ] Dont use dead tanks
    - [ ] Implement SingalR
+   - [ ] Move a lot of stuff from the controller to the model
  - [X] Jury
    - [X] Letting people vote
  - [X] Account